Hensley Henson: Westminster

+During his time at St Margaret's Henson published nine books, some of them collected sermons and lectures, others on theological questions and the role of Christianity in modern society.
+Both as a canon of Westminster and rector of St Margaret's, Henson was not under the authority of any bishop.
+His independence enabled him to defend those liberal clergy in conflict with their bishops about doctrinal matters such as the historicity of the empty tomb and the reality of miracles.
+Peart-Binns comments, "He began to be accused of heresy which would accelerate to a climax when he was nominated to the See of Hereford".

-Henson's uncompromising character brought him into frequent conflict with old friends and colleagues.
+His uncompromising character brought Henson into frequent conflict with old friends and colleagues.
 In 1909 he offended Charles Gore, now Bishop of Birmingham, by defying Gore's order not to preach in the institute of a Congregational church in the diocese.
 His confrontational style and liberal theology caused delay in his promotion, despite his obvious abilities.
-An apocryphal story circulated in 1908 that the prime minister, H. H. Asquith, suggested Henson's name to Edward VII when the see of York became vacant, and the king replied, "Damn it all, man, I am Defender of the Faith!"
+A story, probably apocryphal, circulated in 1908 that the Prime Minister, H. H. Asquith, suggested Henson's name to Edward VII when the see of York became vacant, and the king replied, "Damn it all, man, I am Defender of the Faith!"
 In 1910 the post of Dean of Lincoln fell vacant.
 Asquith considered appointing Henson, but decided, as he told the Archbishop of Canterbury, Randall Davidson, that "it would be rather like sending a destroyer into a land-locked pool".